wangt99/wangt99.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

 I am currently a postgraduate of computer science in the School of Computer Science, Chongqing University of Posts and Telecommunications (CQUPT).
-Normally, I love struggling with some new technologies and programming languages(such as Rust.)
+I love struggling with some new technologies and programming languages(such as Rust.)
 Currently, I am looking for a internship for this summer.

 My current research interests include image processing and system architecture.